Kandy Travel Guide: 9 Best Things to Do and Travel Tips

 If it rains, be aware you may encounter leeches.

-2 Days in Kandy
+How to spend 2 days in Kandy

 Sri Lanka travel tip